codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 url="/images/getting-started/quick-start-k8s/add-codefresh-registry.png"
-alt="Adding the internal Registry" caption="Adding the internal Registry (click image to enlarge)" max-width="80%"
+alt="Adding the internal Registry" caption="Adding the internal Registry (click image to enlarge)" max-width="70%"
 %}

 Finally click the *Test* button to make sure that everything works ok, and then the *Save* button to apply your changes.

-The Codefresh Internal registry is now ready to by used by your Kubernetes cluster
+The Codefresh Internal registry is now ready to be used by your Kubernetes cluster.

 ## Deploying a Docker image to Kubernetes manually

-Codefresh offers a friendly GUI that allows you to deploy any Docker image to your cluster without writing any configuration files at all.
+Codefresh offers a dedicated GUI that allows you to deploy any Docker image to your cluster without writing any configuration files at all.

 Click the *Kubernetes* button from the left side bar and select the *services* item.
 The screen that appears is the Codefresh overview of your Kubernetes cluster that shows all your deployments (pods and namespaces)